majabojarska/blog/content/rescue_opnsense_maj_upgrade.md

 Here's what I did, in order:

 1. Shutdown/stop the OPNsense VM.
+1. Restore the backup.
-1. Resize (grow) the OS disk.
-In my case, 2GB of growth would have sufficed just for the upgrade.
-However, since I'm planning to install some more tools later on, I went with 8GB for good measure.
+1. Resize (grow) the OS disk image.
+In my case, +2GB would have sufficed just for the upgrade.
+However, since I'm planning to install some more tools later on, I went with +8GB for good measure.
 1. Start the OPNsense VM.
 1. SSH into OPNsense as root/superuser.
 I had to enable root SSH access for this to work, as I had disabled it after installation.
 Generally it's a good security practice to prohibit root SSH access, but I temporarily needed it here for obvious reasons.
 1. Growing the disk might have corrupted your GPT, so check it's health first via `gpart show`.
 If your GPT shows a `[CORRUPT]` label, attempt to recover it with `gpart recover da0` (`da0` being the target disk device).
 Ensure you're working with a healthy GPT before proceeding to the next step - `gpart` won't let you mutate the GPT if it's corrupted.